JasonEricZhan/algorithm_of_machine-learning/README.md

 # algorithm_of_ml

-by mostly hand code to practice understanding the optimize skill and algorithm's heart
+by mostly hand code to practice understanding the optimize skill and algorithm's core idea